maxd0328/AI-Project/README.md

 New-Item -ItemType SymbolicLink -Path ".\commons" -Target "..\commons"
 ```

-Next, you have to create an ECR repository for this service.
-You can do so by
+Next, for remote deployment, you have to create an ECR repository for this
-the following steps:
+service.
+You can do so by the following steps:

 1. Go to the AWS ECR Console.
 2. Click on 'Create repository' in the top right.